pagekite/libpagekite/doc/API.md

 Note that the C-API version returns a pointer to a static buffer.
 Subsequent calls will overwrite with new data.

+This function is not threadsafe or reentrant, for that, use `pagekite_get_log_threadsafe`.

 This function can be called at any time.

 **Arguments**: